 Graffiti Tour

-These self-proclaimed graffiti tours still watch street performers, still visit the escalators and still see the shops and stalls.
 Of course, like the standard walking tours, they do take you to various pieces of graffiti and street art.
-But importantly, that isn’t the only thing you’ll see on a graffiti tour.
+But importantly, that isn’t the only thing you’ll see on a graffiti tour of Medellín.

 How to Get to Comuna 13 Medellín

-Getting a taxi is the most direct option, but Medellín traffic can add unexpected time and cost to your journey all throughout the day.
 Instead, take a metro to San Javier Station.
-From there, you can either walk (uphill, I don’t recommend it), take a taxi or take a dedicated bus running from the station to the lower part of Comuna 13 (1500 COP per person).
+From there, you can either walk (uphill, I don’t recommend it), take a taxi or take a dedicated bus running from the station to the lower part of Comuna 13 (2000 COP per person).

-From El Poblado
+How to Get to Comuna 13 From El Poblado

 Travelling from El Poblado to Comuna 13 is simple and cheap.
-If you don’t already have one, you’ll need to buy a Metro Card from the kiosk at the metro station for 5000 COP.
+If you don’t already have one, you’ll need to buy a Metro Card from the kiosk at the metro station for 10,000 COP.

-When buying the card, you’ll also be able to put credit on it for your upcoming journeys.
-However, you can have one Metro card for multiple people, you’ll just need to pass it along as you pass through the gates and ensure it has enough credit.
-All metro journeys in Medellín cost 2750 COP, including changes as long as you don’t exit through the barriers.
+However, you can have one Metro card for multiple people.
+You’ll just need to pass it along as you pass through the gates and ensure it has enough credit.

 From Poblado Metro Station, take Line A in the direction of Niquia.
 After 4 stops, change at San Antonio Station for Line B to the last stop: San Javier Station.